Atlantic County officials join call for offshore wind

 Quilter also argued that the turbines will be very difficult to see from the beach.

-Shabazz said there needs to be a cultural change to turn what he called “this climate monster.”
-That will mean a substantial, long-term cultural change, he said.
+Shabazz said there needs to be a cultural change to defeat what he called “this climate monster.”

 Still, politics are not far below the surface.
-Both Shabazz and Fitzpatrick are Democrats, as are the two members of the Assembly who participated.
-Fitzpatrick is running for state assembly this year as a Democrat, as is Quilter.
+Shabazz and Fitzpatrick are Democrats, as are the two members of the Assembly who participated.
+Fitzpatrick is running for state Assembly this year as a Democrat, as is Quilter.

+OCEAN CITY — In January, members of the Ocean City Council suggested denying the Danish ener…

-Ocean City is officially non-partisan, but most of the members of the city government are registered as Republican and the Cape May County governing body is entirely Republican.
+Ocean City is officially nonpartisan, but most of the members of the city government are registered Republicans, and the Cape May County governing body is entirely Republican.

 The Ocean Wind Project envisions 99 wind turbines starting about 15 miles off the coast, each more than 900 feet from the water’s surface to the highest point of the spinning blades.
 They will be visible from local beaches of Cape May County, with the project area running roughly from Atlantic City to Stone Harbor.
 Once completed, it is expected to power a half-million homes, with additional projects of a similar size already on the drawing board.